robertdebock/terraform-aws-vault/UPGRADING.md

 ## Downtime

-There will be some (seconds) downtime during the changes.
-The service will be restored automatically.
+There will be no downtime during the changes.